fhunleth/embedded-elixir/content/post/2017-12-23-using-nifs-with-nerves.md

 tags: ["nerves", "nif", "c"]
 ---
-While working on a Nerves project, you will likely do most hard work in the `host` environnment.
+While working on a Nerves project, you will likely do most hard work in the `host` environment.
 This means you get to develop features quickly, and when are ready, you simply deploy your known working firmware to your embedded devices.
 This however can lead to a situation where the code runs really well on your i7 powered beast computer, but when deployed on a less